Differential Privacy as a Causal Property: Conclusion and Further Implications

-\tufte{ \paragraph{Acknowledgements.} We thank Arthur Azevedo de Amorim, Ashwin Machanavajjhala, and Frank McSherry for comments on earlier versions of this work.
+\ndss{\paragraph*{Acknowledgements} We thank Arthur Azevedo de Amorim, Deepak Garg, Ashwin Machanavajjhala, and Frank McSherry for comments on this work.
+We received funding from the NSF (Grants 1514509, 1704845, and 1704985) and DARPA (FA8750-16-2-0287).
+The opinions in this paper are those of the authors and do not necessarily reflect the opinions of any funding sponsor or the United States Government.} \tufte{\paragraph{Acknowledgements.} We thank Arthur Azevedo de Amorim, Ashwin Machanavajjhala, and Frank McSherry for comments on earlier versions of this work.
 We thank Deepak Garg for conversations about causation.
 We gratefully acknowledge funding support from the National Science Foundation (Grants 1514509, 1704845, and 1704985) and DARPA (FA8750-16-2-0287).
-The opinions in this paper are those of the authors and do not necessarily reflect the opinions of any funding sponsor or the United States Government. }
+The opinions in this paper are those of the authors and do not necessarily reflect the opinions of any funding sponsor or the United States Government.}

-\tufte{ \centerline{ \bf Appendices}\nopagebreak} \tufte{ \Subsection=\subsection }
+\tufte{ \centerline{ \bf Appendices}\nopagebreak}